catoni0/vrmod-x64/README.md

 **What?**

 Attempt to fix, stabilize and optimize VRmod for Garry's Mod x64.
-Developed and tested with Quest 2 and Linux OS.
+Developed and tested with Quest 2 on Linux OS.
 Work in progress at early stage, don’t have high expectations. :)

 Pescorr's Semi- Offical Version didn't not start, so I integrated most or the changes that worked for me into the Catse's original version.
 Additionally I test and fix related addons and try to optimize the whole thing as one big project.